|Utility:||Basic or Auxiliary|

 Weighted versions of this exercise would normally be considered auxiliary in context of other basic exercises (ie: Barbell Squat, Sled Leg Press).
 However, in the context of 'body weight' only program, this exercise can be considered basic.

-For greater challenge, squat down into a full single squat position or add resistance with medicine ball, wieght place, weighted bar or dumbbells.
+For greater challenge, squat down into full single squat position or add resistance with medicine ball, wieght place, weighted bar or dumbbells.

 Stabilizers (raised leg)